Chapter 3: The Human Factors

 Another school-of-thought has it that the whole of everything resulted from Intelligent Design.
 While it is not the intention here to give weight to that idea, it is difficult to dismiss that concept entirely.
 Whatever understanding we might claim about our origin, two things are hard to dispute: everything has been magnificently designed, and designed intelligently.
 And the point that differentiates between all interpretations… Who or what was responsible?
 The conclusion we would hope to make obvious at the end of this book, is that nothing was responsible for creation because there was no actual beginning.
 We have quite an insignificant role in the grand scheme of things.
 The playground where this incredible exercise takes place has existed forever, and will continue to exist forever, regardless of whether there might be lifeforms participating in and observing the process or not.

 Let us explore the rules that might contain blueprints for life.
 If we believe there is a blueprint for every possible life-form, then that leads to the conclusion that there is a near-infinite number of blueprints.
 A more plausible concept is to perhaps deal with a smaller number of blueprints that apply when certain preconditions for life exist.
-If the blueprint for man as he exists today, was drawn long ago, it might be possible that man could jump the evolution-queue.
+If the blueprint for man as he exists today was drawn long ago, it might be possible that man could jump the evolution-queue.
 That might fit well for Creationist Theory supporters.
 However, the fossil record on Earth does not support that notion.
 One interesting analogy is to think about the way Science and Technology have developed.
 Advances-of-the-day draw heavily on preceding discovery and knowledge.
 For instance, we could not have had mobile-phones before the invention of the transistor and large-scale integration of electronics.
 We might map that to the grander scheme, and conclude there is a requirement for certain life levels to exist before specific rules can be applied to facilitate the next level of life.

 So far, we have covered situations that are governed by rules.
 It is equally important to investigate areas where there appear to be no rules.
 Much of human endeavour is devoted to artistic and cultural development.
 It is hard to argue that the direction of such development is preordained, rather than a free-will application of chance.
 As an example, let's look at music as an art-form.
 What constitutes good music, bad music, or just plain noise, is very subjective.
 Could there be rules built into the human animal that allow it to distinguish music from noise?
 In physics, most objects have a natural frequency, and it seems humans may have a similar property.
 If we analyse marching music – there is a particular rhythm and frequency ideally matched to a fast walking pace of the average human.
 The suggestion here is that, even though we have complete freedom to create music, there could be some quite obscure rules giving bias to cause certain types of music to be more appealing than others.
 Widespread rejection of avant-garde styles of art suggests that familiarity is paramount, and that familiarity could result from exposure to things in nature that are in turn controlled by rules.

 Let's project way into the future when our Sun is nearing the end of its life, and temperatures on Earth might require completely different characteristics for carbon-based lifeforms.
 Thankfully there are several billion years before we need to be overly concerned.
 There would appear to be two limiting factors regarding rising temperature and life as we know it – Water and Atmosphere.
 Once they have evaporated from our planet, there seems to be very little chance for carbon-based life to survive.
 Recent data from Mars missions strongly indicates what our future might be when we lose these two essentials for life.
 If Earth maintains its current orientation and spin, we might expect there to be some temperate zones that are more conducive to life than others.
 And these zones would change location on a regular basis.
-Thus we might expect that animals with the best ability to migrate, would be the most likely to survive.
+Thus, we might expect that animals with the best ability to migrate, would be the most likely to survive.
 The ocean depths may also provide respite from the searing surface temperatures.
 Large surface-based creatures would be the first to go.
-Heat dissipation might become a deciding factor – skinny creatures with large surface-areas in proportion to their volume, have a better chance of staying within the temperature band best suited to Carbon lifeforms.
+Heat dissipation might become a deciding factor – skinny creatures with large surface-areas in proportion to their volume, have a better chance of staying within the temperature band best suited to Carbon-based lifeforms.

 Planet Earth has existed nearly half as long as our Universe.
 This has provided ample data for scientists to look back and study results from the many and varied experiments with life.
 It has also created an excellent opportunity to identify factors common to all forms of life.
 One remarkable conclusion to be drawn from the evidence so far, is that all life appears to be carbon-based.
 When dealing with such complete unknowns as the possibilities for extraterrestrial life, it is never a good idea to say 'never'.
 In predicting such things, we are constrained between “very likely” and “very unlikely”.
 It would be a reasonable assumption to expect carbon-based life forms similar to those found on Earth, to exist somewhere out in the vast expanses of space.
 What we can be less certain about, is the possibility of non-carbon-based life because there is nothing here on Earth that gives any hint that such things are credible.
 Trying to define what separates life from non-life is difficult, but one clue is in the way that Darwinian evolution belongs exclusively to living entities.
 There is no evolution involved with Chemistry or Physics – the processes that existed billions of years ago are identical to those observed today.